demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

           (s/explain-str (spec oms-msg) parsed-oms-message))]))))
 ```

-<span class="callout">1</span> & <span class="callout">2</span> We are defining three multimethods `xsd-resource-file-path`, `parse` & `spec` to get the XML schema file path in the *resources* directory, parse the XML message to Clojure data structure and to get the expected clojure.spec of the parsed message respectively.
-The `process` multimethod abstracts the processing of the parsed message from OMS.
-Each OMS message type (ranging, deranging, etc.,) has to have an implmentation for these multimethods.
+<span class="callout">1</span> & <span class="callout">2</span> We are defining three multi-methods `xsd-resource-file-path`, `parse` & `spec` to get the XML schema file path in the *resources* directory, parse the XML message to Clojure data structure and to get the expected clojure.spec of the parsed message respectively.
+The `process` multi-method abstracts the processing of the parsed message from OMS.
+Each OMS message type (ranging, deranging, etc.) has to have an implementation for these multi-methods.

-<span class="callout">3</span> The `validate-message` performs the XML schema based validation of the incoming message.
+<span class="callout">3</span> The `validate-message` performs the XML schema-based validation of the incoming message.
 We'll be adding the `wheel.xsd/validate` function shortly.

 <span class="callout">4</span> We are dispatching the parsed OMS message to the `process` multimethod.

-Then add a new file *xsd.clj* and implement the XML validation based on XSD as mentioned in this [stackoverflow answer](https://stackoverflow.com/questions/15732/whats-the-best-way-to-validate-an-xml-file-against-an-xsd-file)
+Then add a new file *xsd.clj* and implement the XML validation based on XSD as mentioned in this [stackoverflow answer](https://stackoverflow.com/questions/15732/whats-the-best-way-to-validate-an-xml-file-against-an-xsd-file).

 ```bash
 > touch src/wheel/xsd.clj